 One obstacle to giving up a physical office is the need for a permanent corporate address.
 There are many reasons why a business needs a permanent address, including:

 - Offices still get plenty of “snail mail,” and sometimes that mail includes important documents that need quick responses.
 You don’t want any deliveries to sit in limbo.

 - Incorporated entities need to have a business address.

 - Suppliers and vendors require an address to open an account.

 - Registering a domain name requires an address, and not including an address on your website can hurt your SEO.

 The good news is that organizations without a physical office have several options for a permanent business address.
 Let’s take a look at what’s available and what you need to consider when choosing which is best for you.

 Virtual mail services.

 Businesses offering virtual mail services provide a permanent physical address and give you tools to manage your deliveries virtually.
-These companies have been spotlighted during this work-from-home period, and many offer additional benefits that can improve office efficiency.
+These companies often offer additional benefits that can improve office efficiency for your remote team.

 The exact offerings depend on which company you work with, but, in general, a virtual mail service works like this: